Electric-Citizen/ec8-upstream/README.md

 vagrant destroy
 ```

 After running this command, also verify that any related /etc/hosts entries were deleted during the destory process.
-Manually remove any newupstream.local entries that might remain.
+Manually remove any <SITENAME>.local entries that might remain.
 You can now run:

 ```
 vagrant up
 ```

 This will create a fresh virtual machine.
 Again watch the build process closely for any errors (especially related to host entries.)
-If all goes good, the process should complete and you should be able to run ```drush @newupstream.local status``` and return a successful Drupal bootstrap.
+If all goes good, the process should complete and you should be able to run ```drush @<SITENAME>.local status``` and return a successful Drupal bootstrap.

 ## Linux and Windows